 7. Make it easy to reschedule

-It’s important to note that not all appointment no-shows are deliberate or because of a lack of interest.
-Sometimes things pop up, or life gets in the way, so it’s important you make it easy to reschedule.
+One way to know how to deal with no-show appointments is recognzing that not all appointment no-shows are deliberate or because of a lack of interest.
+Sometimes things pop up, or life gets in the way, so it’s important you make it easy to reschedule and know what to say to no-show clients.

 When you send follow-up or reminder emails prior to your appointment, include an option for the other person to reschedule, such as a link to your calendar scheduling tool.